Reform ‘now main opposition party’, says Farage

 “Ukip never managed to win a parliamentary by-election afresh in the way that Reform have managed to do in Runcorn.”

-Sir John said Reform had put in “some quite remarkable performances” as the more evenly spread vote was not a disadvantage to them at local level.
+Sir John said Reform had put in “some quite remarkable performances” as the more evenly spread vote was not a disadvantage to the party at local level.

 He added: “Reform are in business.
 They are a major challenge.”